 - Mount the Metadata Repository Upgrade Assistant and Utilities CD-ROM.
 The MRUA and Utilities CD-ROM is part of the Oracle Application Server CD-ROM Pack that you receive when you order the Oracle Application Server software. - 2.
-Start MRUA by entering the following command, with the following required arguments, which are described in Table 4:
+Start MRUA by entering the following command, with the following required arguments, which are described in Table 3:

 '''

-CD_DRIVE_LETTER:\mrua\mrua.bat

--oracle_home 101401_infrastructure_oracle_home

--oid_host Oracle_Internet_Directory_host

--oid_ssl_port Oracle_Internet_Directory_SSL_port
+MRUA_CD_ROOT_DIRECTORY/mrua/mrua.sh

 '''

+- -oid_host Oracle_Internet_Directory_host - -oid_ssl_port Oracle_Internet_Directory_SSL_port

-Table 4 Summary of the Required MRUA Command Line Arguments
+Table 3 Summary of the Required MRUA Command Line Arguments

-Argument Description -oracle_home The destination 10g (10.1.4.0.1) OracleAS Metadata Repository home directory. -oid_host The name of the computer that hosts the Oracle Internet Directory where the OracleAS Metadata Repository is registered.
+Argument Description -oracle_home The destination $10g$ (10.1.4.0.1) OracleAS Metadata Repository home directory. -oid_host The name of the computer that hosts the Oracle Internet Directory where the OracleAS Metadata Repository is registered. -oid_ssl_port The secure port for the Oracle Internet Directory.
+For the purposes of upgrading the OracleAS Metadata Repository, you must use a secure connection to the Oracle Internet Directory.